robert17/iotf-rtd/docs/reference/concepts.rst

 * Devices are able to accept commands from applications.
 * Devices uniquely identify themselves to the IoT Foundation with an authentication token that will only be accepted for that device.
-* Devices must be registered before they can connect to the IoT Foundation
+* Devices must be registered before they can connect to the IoT Foundation.

 Applications